Gati’s Journey with Amani’s Social Innovation Framework

 In a quest to answer this question, my journey brought me to Amani Institute.
 For someone who had just been introduced to design thinking, I was excited at the opportunity to be able to apply this in the sector of social innovation, but I wasn’t sure of how to use this tool to influence behaviour change!

-My desire to grow both professionally and personally brought me to Amani Institute, where I was introduced to Amani’s Social Innovation Framework (ASIF) to design and implement social innovation.
-The ASIF brings together ideas from design thinking, systems change and adaptive leadership– to allow practitioners in the social sector to truly understand nuances of social problems, and solve for the same.
-Briefly, it takes you through 7 stages (mentioned here).
+The Amani’s Social Innovation Framework (ASIF) brings together ideas from design thinking, systems change and adaptive leadership– to allow practitioners in the social sector to truly understand nuances of social problems, and solve for the same.

 This tool could not have come at a better time.
 Gati’s work in making inclusion in education successful had brought us to a place of strategy review.
 We had identified the gap: the focus on academic achievement in schools, has proven to be detrimental to the unachievers (who were then excluded), but also brought to the forefront concerns about how schools could forter empathy and tolerance– valued that we so needed in the ‘adult world of the 21st century.
 But schools could not fathom prioritising the need for diversity in the classroom, and we struggled to convince them otherwise.